Charles-Zhang-Experiments/PortfolioMonteCarloSim/README.md

 Example: `RiskTerminal -t 2,000,000 -a SPY XIU -c USD CAD -w 1 1 -f SPY XIU USD/CAD -s 2017-01-01 -e 2021-12-31`

 Use command `RiskTerminal sample` or simply run `RiskTerminal` without any command-line arguments to run the sample data as in Question 1.

+Due to time constraint, input parameters beyond sample data is not fully tested.

 ## Portfolio Builder